soffes/soff.es/trips/cozumel.md

 #### Rentals

 You can rent any gear you might need.
 I'd recommend trying not to rent anything if you can help it though.
 Please let me know what you want to rent before we arrive.

-> If you're one of my students, you don't need to rent anything unless you'd like a wetsuit.

 | Item             | Price per Day |
 |------------------|---------------|